learn-co-curriculum/manual_setup/README.md

 **Step 4** - Get git and set it up

-1. Make sure you have [git](http://git-scm.com/downloads "Github's download page") It generally comes pre-installed with most operating systems, but you can check by running `git version` on terminal.
+1. Make sure you have [git](http://git-scm.com/downloads "Github's download page").
+It generally comes pre-installed with most operating systems, but you can check by running `git version` on terminal.
 If you do not already have git installed, you can get it by typing `brew install git` on your terminal.

 2. Run `ssh-keygen` to create a new SSH key.
 If you do not already have an SSH key setup, you'll be asked to select a location and a passphrase.
 Just leave everything blank and press enter for default location and no passphrase.
 If you're asked if you want to overwrite, then you already have an SSH key and you do not want to overwrite it.